 - The bulbs are cured and ready to store when the wrappers are dry and papery and the roots are dry.
 The root crown should be hard, and the cloves can be cracked apart easily.

 - Once the garlic bulbs are dry, you can store them.
-Remote any dirt and trim off any roots or leaves.
-Keep the wrappers on—but remote the dirtiest wrappers.
+Remove any dirt and trim off any roots or leaves.
+Keep the wrappers on—but remove the dirtiest wrappers.

 - Garlic bulbs may be stored individually with the tops removed, or the dried tops may be braided together to make a garlic braid to hang in the kitchen or storage room.

 - Bulbs should be stored in a cool (40 degrees F), dark, dry place, and can be kept in the same way for several months.
 Don’t store in your basement if it’s moist!

 - The flavor will increase as the bulbs are dried.

 - If you plan on planting garlic again next season, save some of your largest, best-formed bulbs to plant again in the fall.